Harry Potter Prefects Ranked: From Useless To Godlike

 11. Tom Riddle

-He was highly intelligent, as demonstrated by his top Hogwarts performance and incredible magical feats, but his interests were focused solely on the utility of individuals, objects, and powers to his goals.
+Tom was highly intelligent, as demonstrated by his top Hogwarts performance and incredible magical feats.
+Still, his interests were focused solely on the utility of individuals, objects, and powers to his goals.

-His unwillingness to see the big picture, as well as his inattention to events, powers, and human qualities that were not particularly relevant to him, was a severe weakness that contributed to the majority of his setbacks and, eventually, his demise.
+His unwillingness to see the big picture and his inattention to events, powers, and human qualities that were not particularly relevant to him was severe weakness that contributed to most of his setbacks and, eventually, his demise.

-Riddle was considered an intelligent, polite young man who displayed an eagerness to learn and was able to use his superficial charm to make many do his bidding, demonstrating his ability as an outstanding master manipulator as a child at Hogwarts and in the early years of his adult life.
+Riddle was considered an intelligent, polite young man who was eager to learn and could use his superficial charm to make many do his bidding, demonstrating his ability as an outstanding master manipulator as a child at Hogwarts and in the early years of his adult life.

-Others described him as poor but brilliant, destitute but so courageous, a school prefect and a model pupil.
-His status as a model student had won him the confidence and admiration of his professors as well as the clients at Borgin and Burkes.
+Others described him as poor but brilliant, destitute but courageous, a school prefect, and a model pupil.
+His status as a model student had won him the confidence and admiration of his professors and the clients at Borgin and Burkes.

-However, this was all a ruse, as he was very manipulative, with Dumbledore saying that a series of “nasty events” occurred during his time at Hogwarts that the officials were never able to entirely link to him.
+However, this was all a ruse, as he was very manipulative.
+Dumbledore said that a series of “nasty events” occurred during his time at Hogwarts that the officials could never link entirely to him.

 10. Lucius Malfoy